 Starting At $23

-Art Print Notes:
+Art Print Description:

 The Atlanta Varsity is a landmark just by virtue of its existence.
 After all, it’s been part of Atlanta’s midtown since the 1920’s.
 In its original location on Luckie Street it was known as the Yellow Jacket.
 And yes, the Ramblin’ Wreck out front is a nod to its strong roots as a hangout for Georgia Tech students.
 The Yellow Jacket outgrew its first location and the owner, Frank Gordy, had bigger plans to own a chain of restaurants.
 Thus when its new location at the corner of North Avenue and Spring Street opened in 1929, it was known simply as The Varsity.